skatejs/generator-skatejs/README.md

 yo skatejs:component my-second-component
 ```

-This will create a new component, just like the first one.
+This will create a new component and test file with the same structure as the first one.

-**NOTE**: Currently, you have to import and define additional components manually in `src/index.js`.
+**NOTE**: The newly created component will be automatically imported for you through a codemod that modifies the `src/index.js` file.
+The way that it inserts newlines is not something that I can control; you might want to verify that the file looks okay after generating a new component.

 ## License